+The following is an article from the book Uncle John’s Bathroom Reader Plunges Into History Again.
 The East German government called the Berlin Wall "the Anti-Fascist Protection Barrier."
 But the machine guns along its length were pointed inward, toward East Berlin, not outward.

 Shortly after midnight on August 13, 1961, the city of Berlin was cut in two.
 Soviet and East German troops moved in and ringed the city.
 Train service between the two cities was stopped.
 Telephone lines were cut.
 Streets connecting East and West were sealed off.
 The construction of the Berlin Wall had begun.
 The people of East Berlin were being locked in.